Create Sidebars of Equal Height with Faux Columns

 Here’s a quick example I’ve put together to show a typical website layout.
 The design employs three columns comprising of two grey sidebars and the main central content area.

-Here’s the HTML for the layout, showing a content div containing the two sidebars and main centre column.
+Here’s the HTML for the layout, showing a content div containing the two sidebars and main center column.

 The problem